supermaven-inc/supermaven-nvim/README.md

   condition = function()
     return false
-  end -- condition to check for stopping supermaven, `true` means to stop supermaven when the condition is true.
+  end -- condition to check for stopping supermaven, `true` means to stop supermaven when the condition is true. agent_path = "path/to/sm-agent" -- path to sm-agent binary })
-})
 ```